Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM/Amplitude.md

 # Amplitude with GTM

+<iframe width="480" height="360" src="https://youtu.be/uJRX4vaI3h4" frameborder="0"> </iframe>

+# Initialisation
 [Amplitude]'s script has to be "loaded" by [Google Tag Manager] each time a user navigates in your website / webapp.

-# Initialisation
 In [Google Tag Manager], create the following tags with type ``Amplitude Analytics Browser SDK`` :
 - "Amplitude - init" :
 	* Tag type : ``Initialize (init)``